YingZhou001/POPdemog/README.md

         library(POPdemog)

 **Note:** Safari may automatically unzip the gz file when download the package source.
 Please see this [page](https://apple.stackexchange.com/questions/961/how-to-stop-safari-from-unzipping-files-after-download) for how to download files with Safari without unzipping files.

-This package applies to R of version later than ..

 ## Docs and materials: doc/